evilsoft/crocks/src/State/README.md

 value to run the instance with.
 The value must be a member of the type that the given `State` instance is fixed to in it's state portion, `s`.

-`execWith`, when called with a value, will run the state transition with the given value as the initial state and will return the resulting state and will discard the resultant portion.
+When called, `execWith` will run the state transition with the given value as the initial state and will return the resulting state, discarding the resultant portion.

 ```js
 const { modify } = require('crocks/State')